BoltzExchange/boltz-backend/docs/lifecycle.md

 revealed by the user.
 The user pays the invoice, but the Lightning payment doesn't execute, because Boltz doesn't know the preimage yet.
 Next, Boltz locks up chain bitcoin using the same hash so that these can be claimed with the previously generated preimage by the client.
-Once the claim transaction for the chain bitcoin is broadcast by the user's Boltz API client, Boltz detects the preimage in this transaction and in turn claims its bitcoin by settling the Lightning invoice.
-The [Claim & Refund](claiming-swaps.md) section contains details about how Boltz API clients can construct claim transactions for their users.
+Once the client successfully invoked the API call to get Boltz's partial signature for the claim transaction and supplied the preimage, Boltz can then use the preimage to settle the Lightning invoice.
+The [Claim & Refund Transactions](claiming-swaps.md) section contains details about how Boltz API clients can construct claim transactions for their users.

 The following states are traversed in the course of a Reverse Submarine Swap: